bulky goods reduced image

 Before you book a Council Bulky Goods collection check out our Reduce my Waste to see how you can reuse, repair and recycle used items and avoid items going to landfill.

 Not all items are accepted under the collection service.
-A list of unacceptable items is outlined in the Conditions of Service which you must agree to before a booking can be accepted.
-A guide of what we can and can’t collect can also be found below.
+A list of items you can't put out is outlined in the Conditions of Service which you must agree to before a booking can be accepted.
+A guide of what you can and can’t put out can also be found below.

 • Furniture